Virtual-Finland-Development/users-api/Docs/README.automatic-cleanups.md

 - `Enabled` - if the cleanup is enabled or not
 - `FlagAsAbandonedInDays` - the number of days after which the user account is flagged as abandoned
 - `DeleteFlaggedAfterDays` - the number of days after which the flagged user account is deleted from the system
+- `MaxPersonsToFlagPerDay` - the maximum number of user accounts that are flagged as abandoned per day